TanStack/table/docs/api/features/column-sizing.md

 ## State

-Column sizing state is stored on the table instance using the following shape:
+Column sizing state is stored on the table using the following shape:

 ```tsx
 export type ColumnSizingTableState = {